What do I need to know about the GDPR legislation?

 Right to be forgotten

-In some situations, the data subject has the right to have their data erased completely.
-The GDPR adds additional grounds for this latter right.
+In some situations, the data subject has the right to have the data completely erased.
+The GDPR adds extra grounds for this latter right.
 The GDPR introduces the right to be forgotten.
-This means that the controller must erase personal data without undue delay, for example, when the personal data are no longer necessary in relation to the purposes for which they were collected or are further processed.
-It also requires that, upon such a request, the data controller inform the parties with whom the data has been shared.
-The names of these parties must also be shared with the data subject.
-The controller must take reasonable steps to erase the data, including any links, copies, or reproductions thereof.
+This means that the controller must erase personal data without undue delay, for example when the personal data are no longer necessary for the purposes for which they were collected or are being further processed.
+It is also mandatory to inform the parties with whom you have shared the data in response to such a request.
+The names of these parties must therefore also be shared with the data subject.
+The controller must take reasonable measures to erase the data, but also to erase any link, copy, or reproduction.

-The GDPR introduces the right to data portability, or the portability of personal data.
-This means you may receive requests from your customers to make their personal data available.
-This applies to all digital data that an organization processes with the data subject's consent, plus data necessary to perform a contract.
-Search history or location data also fall under the right to portability.
-As an organization, you are then legally obligated to provide the data in a "structured, commonly used, and machine-readable" format.
-You can prepare for this by considering how you will make the data available.
-For example, using a tool that allows your customers to download their data directly and securely.
+The GDPR introduces the right to data portability, or the transferability of personal data.
+This means that you may receive requests from your customers to make their personal data available.
+This concerns all digital data that an organization processes with the consent of the data subject, plus the data necessary to perform a contract.
+Search history or location data also fall under the right of portability.
+As an organization, you are then legally obliged to provide the data in a 'structured, commonly used, and machine-readable' format.
+You can prepare for this by already thinking about how you will make the data available.
+For example, via a tool that allows your customers to download their data directly in a secure manner.

-If technically feasible, the data controller must forward the data directly to another controller.
-This can be done, for example, using an Application Programming Interface (API), which enables a connection between your system and an application belonging to another party.
+If technically possible, the controller must forward the data directly to another controller.
+This can be done, for example, via an Application Programming Interface (API), which enables a connection between your system and an application and that of another party.

-In i-Reserve to download their data themselves , the administrator to export , or forward data via an API .
+In i-Reserve their own data to download, for the administrator to export , or for data to be forwarded via an API .

 Privacy by default and Privacy by design